-The Compensation Committee is currently composed of Chairman Grainger and Messrs.
-Fischer, Reilly, Whitchurch and Browning and is therefore comprised solely of independent directors.
+The Compensation Committee is currently composed of Chairman Browning and Messrs.
+Fischer, Reilly, Whitchurch and Grainger.
 The functions of the Compensation Committee include reviewing and approving executive compensation policies and practices, reviewing salaries and bonuses for our Named Executive Officers, overseeing our equity-based plans, overseeing compensation risk assessment and considering such other matters as may from time to time be referred to the Compensation Committee by the Board.
-None of our directors who are also executive officers may serve on the Compensation Committee.
-The Compensation Committee met seven times during the fiscal year ended June 30, 2015.
+The Compensation Committee met five times during the 2016 fiscal year.
+Each member of the Compensation Committee meets the independence requirements for compensation committee members as set forth in the NASDAQ listing standards, the Exchange Act, and the Internal Revenue Code.
 See "Executive Compensation - Compensation Discussion and Analysis" for a further discussion of the Compensation Committee's processes and procedures for the consideration and determination of executive compensation.